aptech/docs/docs/CR-rowcontains.rst

 ::

-    //A string array with categorical variables
-    string catvars = { "married" "unemployed"      "king", "single" "unemployed" "snohomish",
+    // A string array with categorical variables string haystack = { "married" "unemployed"      "king", "single" "unemployed" "snohomish",
                         "single"   "employed"      "king",
                        "married"   "employed"      "king",
                         "single"   "employed"    "pierce" };

-    criteria = "single" $| "unemployed";
+    needles = "single" $| "unemployed";

-    //Find any observations in which the participant
+    // Find any observations in which the participant
-    //is either single or unemployed
+    // is either single or unemployed
-    mask = rowcontains(catvars, criteria);
+    mask = rowcontains(haystack, needles);

 After the above code, *mask* will equal: